SURFscz/SRAMsync/README.md

 script also generates commands that check first if LDAP entries already exists.
 After running the sync script with an empty or non-existing status file, the new status file reflects the current state of the CUA again.

-## Final remarks

-The sync script has be tested with python 3.5.3 and with the future_fstrings (1.2.0) package.
-When using Python 3.6 or above, the future_fstrings should not be necessary.